ajavanmir/navbarMenu/README.md

-# navbarMenu
+# scroll-position
-Navigation and static menu design
+show scrollbar position when scrolling Page using JavaScript, CSS and HTML

 Copyright amir javanmir

-Released on: november 27, 2023
+Released on: october 12, 2023